Xoliswa Sithole

 Xoliswa Sithole (born 31 December 1968) is a South African actress and documentary filmmaker, raised in Zimbabwe. she won a BAFTA in 2004 for her documentary Orphans Of Nkandla.
 She won a Peabody Award in 2010 and a BAFTA in 2011 for her documentary Zimbabwe's Forgotten Children.

 Early life and education

 Xoliswa Sithole was born in South Africa and raised in Zimbabwe after 1970.
 Her mother died from complications related to HIV/AIDS in 1995.
 Her stepfather's cousin, Ndabaningi Sithole, was a founder of the Zimbabwe African National Union (ZANU), and assassinated lawyer and politician Edison Sithole (1935–1975) was her cousin.

-Sithole pursued a masters in English at the University of Zimbabwe and later made the decision to go to the U.S to attempt to do an degree in acting at Penn State.
+Sithole pursued a masters in English at the University of Zimbabwe and later made the decision to go to the U.S to attempt to do a degree in acting at Penn State.
 She spent some time in London working as a social worker.

 In 1992, she went back to South Africa to meet her biological father and in 1994, officially moved there in hopes to become a producer.